-Note: If several strings are given, and if the first of these strings is or might be one of the targets above, the target must be specified explicitly to prevent LUA from interpreting the first string as the target.
+Note: If several strings are given, and if the first of these strings is or might be one of the targets above, the target must be specified explicitly to prevent Lua from interpreting the first string as the target.

-11.5.2 write nl
+11.5.2 writenl and writeselectornl

 '''

-texio.write_nl(<string> target, <string> s, ...)
+texio.writenl(<string> target, <string> s, ...)

-texio.write_nl(<string> s, ...)
+texio.writenl(<string> s, ...)

+texio.writeselectornl(<string> target, ...)

 '''